ivoryw/name-identifier/README.md

 * `C`: The L2 regularization term

 ##### `log_reg.fit(X, Y)`
-Fits dataset `X` to target `Y` by minimizing the logistic cost function using Mini-batch Gradient Descent
+Fits dataset `X` to target `Y` by minimizing the logistic cost function using Mini-batch Gradient Descent with L2 regularization.

 * `X`: The array to be fitted.
 Of shape (_n\_samples_, _n\_features_)
 * `Y`: The target array for `X`.
 Of shape (_n\_samples_)

 ##### `log_reg.predict(X)`
-Predicts the value of `X` using the fitted model
+Predicts the value of `X` using the fitted model.

 * `X`: Value to be fitted

 ##### `log_reg.score(X, Y)`
-Returns the mean successful prediction rate for `X` on the fitted model
+Returns the mean successful prediction rate for `X` against targets `Y` on the fitted model.

 * `X`: The array to be predicted
 * `Y`: The targets to be compared against